JavaGT/wearetheuniversity.org/source/blog/2012/03/28/to-the-minister-of-tertiary-education-skills-and-employment.md

 Canterbury.
-We warned you last year that, without your intervention and support, many staff at the university would lose their jobs, and students would lose the opportunity to study the courses that inspire them. </p>
+We warned you last year that, without your intervention and support, many staff at the university would lose their jobs, and students would lose the opportunity to study the courses that inspire them.<p>

 <p>That travesty, of
 course closures and job losses, is now imminent.
 However, we